 A workload of 30 credits per semester or 60 credits per year should therefore be considered as more than an average Austrian student would perform during a year.

 - Come to one of the Orientation Sessions or go directly to the International Office (please mind the opening hours) to get approved;

-- With this sequence number and your passport (ID card) you go to the Admission Office;
+- With your passport (ID card) you go to the Admission Office during their opening hours;

-- There you will receive an information sheet which shows your TISS-PIN- code, your Student ID Number and the account information of TU Wien;
+- There you will receive your TUCard (= student ID card) and an information sheet which shows your TISS-PIN- code, your Student ID Number and the account information of TU Wien;

 - Pay the fee for the students’ union at any Bank, a post office or via online banking within 14 days, otherwise your TISS code will be deactivated;

 - Use your TISS-PIN-code to activate your student account by filling in this web mask: https://www.zid.tuwien.ac.at/student/account/pin.php